srii5477/Rec-ipe/README.md

 ## Welcome to the Dynamic Recipe Platform : Rec-ipe!
 This project provides a beautiful and smooth user experience for food enthusiasts and fitness buffs alike.
-Users can search for recipes using the RapidAPI, receive improved recommendations with the Llama API, and get fitness and calorie-specific nutrition tips to meet their dietary goals. ##
+Users can search for recipes using APIs on RapidAPI, receive improved recommendations with the Llama API, and get fitness and calorie-specific nutrition tips to meet their dietary goals. ##
 ------------------------------------------------------------------------------------------------------
 ## Features ##
 1. Recipe Search